MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 - The persistent store coordinator `NSPersistentStoreCoordinator`
 - The managed object context `NSManagedObjectContext`

-`NSPersistentContainer` includes all objects needed to represent a functioning CoreData stack, including an object to manage the CoreData state as a whole, an object representing the Data Model, and so on.
+`NSPersistentContainer` includes all objects needed to represent a functioning Core Data stack, including an object to manage the Core Data state as a whole, an object representing the Data Model, and so on.

 > [action]
 >